codergautam/swordbattle.io-v1/README.md

 # Welcome!

 Swordbattle.io is a multiplayer game where players fight each other with diffrent 2D swords, and try to gain coins.
-The more coins you have, the more bigger and powerful you get!
+The more coins you have, the bigger and powerful you get!
 Try to become the biggest of them all..

 ### [Play now!](http://swordbattle.io)
 ### [Forum (most active)](https://forum.codergautam.dev)